opi-lab/ml4sp-2021/assignment2.md

 <p> Represent each of the non-face images by the set of weights <i>i.e.</i>
 $NF \rightarrow \{w_{NF,1}, w_{NF,2}, \cdots, w_{NF,K}, err_{NF}\}$ </p>

-<p>Learn and build a classifier in the same way you did for problem 3 but including normalized error as a feature.
-Use this classifier for Problem 4.</p>
+Learn and build a classifier in the same way you did for problem 3 but including normalized error as a feature.
+Use this classifier for Problem 4.

 ### Problem 6

 Scan the group photographs to detect faces using your adaboost classifier

 You can adjust the tradeoff between missing faces and false alarms by comparing the margin $H(x)$ of the Adaboost classifier to a threshold other than 0.